khanghugo/kdr/README.md

     - [X] Shading
   - [ ] Skybox
   - [ ] SPRites
+  - Texture Filtering
+    - [X] Linear.
+Comes with the graphic API.
+Looks bad.
+    - [ ] Bilinear.
+Heh?
+    - [X] Nearest neighbor with AA.
+Looks pretty good.
+    - [X] Fast cubic.
+    - [ ] Hotswap between texture filtering.
   - Optimization
     - [X] Lightmap atlas
     - [X] Batch rendering based on texture
     - [X] Array of texture
     - Transparency sorting.
 Order independent transparency.
 Need to get WBOIT at the very least.
       - [X] Implemented WBOIT
     - [ ] Visibility.
 At the moment it renders everything.
 Or does it?
+It does render everything when there is some PVS tricks map like kz_hb_hopez or arte_drift.
     - [X] Mipmapping
+  - [X] "FBO" rendering.
+There is a render surface and a swapchain surface.
+  - Post Processing (for fun)
+    - [ ] Bloom
+    - [ ] HDR
+    - [ ] Anisotropic Kuwahara Filtering
 - Navigation
   - [X] Noclip movement
   - [X] Pitch and Yaw